DILCISBoard/E-ARK-AIP/index.md

 a single `<amdSec>` element which contains one or several `<digiprovMD>` elements.
-The `<mdRef>` child of at least one of these elements must be of type `PREMIS` (`@MDTYPE=”PREMIS”`) with the reference to a PREMIS file in the `Metadata` directory of the AIP root.
+The `<mdRef>` child of at least one of these elements must be of type `PREMIS` (`@MDTYPE=”PREMIS”`) with the reference to a PREMIS file in the `Metadata` folder of the AIP root.

 Listing 5 shows an example with a link to a PREMIS.xml file: